scalatra/scalatra/README.markdown

 1. The package has changed from `com.thinkminimo.step` to `org.scalatra`.
 1. The `Step` class has been renamed to `ScalatraServlet`.
 1. All other `Step*` classes have been renamed to `Scalatra*`.

+## Related Projects

+- (SSGI)[http://github.com/scalatra/ssgi]: Work in progress.
+Will provide an abstraction layer allowing a future version of Scalatra to run on web servers other than Servlet containers.

+- (Bowler)[http://bowlerframework.org]: A RESTful, multi-channel ready web framework in Scala with a functional flavour, built on top of Scalatra and [Scalate](http://scalate.fusesource.org/).

 ## Credits